Jazz Fusion

 Tom Coster is an American keyboardist and composer.
 Detroit-born and San Francisco-raised, Coster played piano and accordion as a youth, continuing his studies through college and a productive five-year stint as a musician in the U.S. Air Force Band.

 Coster has played with and/or composed for many groups and musicians including The Loading Zone, Gabor Szabo, Carlos Santana, Billy Cobham, Third Eye Blind, Coryell/Coster/Smith, Claudio Baglioni, Stu Hamm, Boz Scaggs, Zucchero and Bobby Holiday, Joe Satriani, Frank Gambale, and Vital Information.
-Coster also produced several solo contemporary jazz and fusion jazz recordings.
+Coster also produced several solo contemporary jazz and fusion jazz recordings. ( Check them out above by clicking on the CD graphics)

 Some of Coster's best known compositions include "Europa (Earth's Cry, Heaven's Smile)", "Flor D'Luna (Moonflower)" and "Dance, Sister, Dance (Baila Mi Hermana)" performed by Santana, and "The Perfect Date" performed by Vital Information.